byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/26.webp)

+> If you already have a wallet on Passport, ensure your mnemonic (and any passphrase) is backed up and tested before updating — a failed update without backups can mean permanent loss.
+{: .prompt-danger }

 ## Create a new Bitcoin wallet

 Now it's time to create a new Bitcoin wallet.
 Click on the confirmation button.